NickIcon/stayout-addyourblocklist/README.md

 ==========
 - proposals for changes, enhancements, error correction, deletion of false positvices of existing lists.
 - new list for other purposes (e.g. malware blocking, porn blocking, etc. ...).
-(-> I'll have to find out how to manage that on github ... )